You can watch the video about a nutritious quinoa biscuit here.

 SUN Business Network

 DanChurchAid (DCA) is an NGO dedicated to helping people living in poverty or whose lives are threatened.
 In 2018, DCA and Arla Foods Ingredients entered a partnership agreement to share knowledge and expertise and develop new affordable food concepts.
 The first initiative is a new Sustainable Food Platform to promote local production of nutritious food for people living in or around refugee camps.
 World Resources Institute and P4G have provided financial support for the project.
-Like Arla Foods Ingredients, DCA is a founder member of the GAIN Nordic Partnership.
+Like Arla Foods Ingredients, DCA is a foundering member of the GAIN Nordic Partnership.

 Leading university scientists in paediatric nutrition conduct studies to identify optimum, affordable nutrition for undernourished children.
 We support this work either alone or in collaboration with other organisations.